Fort at Ball's Point |

-A state militia earthwork battery built in June 1776 by General Andrew Lewis to attack Loyalist Governor Dunmore's stockaded camp of refuge on Gwynn's Island (see below).
-Lord Dunmore referred to the rebels as "swarms of crickets".
+A state militia earthwork battery built in June 1776 by General Andrew Lewis to attack a Loyalist stockaded "camp of refuge" on Gwynn's Island (see below).
+Governor John Murray, Lord Dunmore, was encamped there with his Tory supporters, and referred to the rebels as "swarms of crickets".
 Remnants of the earthwork are located near a yacht storage facility on Milford Haven.
-Battle of Cricket Hill state marker located on VA 223.

 Gwynn's Island Camp

-The stockaded encampment of Loyalist Governor Dunmore and his supporters.
-This was their last refuge before being driven from Virginia in July 1776.
-Dunmore and the British fleet then sailed north to Maryland before being repulsed there as well (see also Maryland state marker at St. George Island on the Potomac River).
-Dunmore would later become the royal governor of the Bahamas colony.
+The stockaded encampment of Loyalist Governor John Murray, Lord Dunmore, and his Tory supporters.
+This was their last refuge before being forced from Virginia in July 1776.
+Murray and the British fleet then sailed north to Maryland before being repulsed there as well (see also Maryland state marker at St. George Island on the Potomac River).
+Murray would later become the royal governor of the Bahamas colony.

 (Mathews County Historical Society)